Dolf Luque: Cuba

+Luque was the only manager to head each of the “big four” teams in the Cuban League; though the bulk of his career was spent with Almendares, he also managed Habana for three seasons (1924, 1955, 1956) and spent one season with Cienfuegos (which he led to a title in 1946) and Marianao.

 In 1919/20 Luque became a playing manager for Almendares and led the team to a championship in his first season at the helm, the first of seven championships as a manager.
 He contributed on the pitching mound with a 10–4 record, leading the league in wins.
 In 1922/23 he moved to Habana (where Miguel Angel González was manager) and again led the league in wins with an 11–9 record.
 The next season, he took over the helm as Habana's manager and went 7–2 as a pitcher.
 Later in the decade, Luque's Major League team, the Cincinnati Reds, did not allow him to play winter baseball in Cuba.
 Luque sometimes evaded the ban by playing under assumed names.

 By the 1930s, Luque had returned to Almendares as manager.
 He generally pitched only occasionally, though in 1934/35 he contributed as a pitcher to his second championship as a manager; he tied for the league lead in wins with a 6–2 record and led the league with a 1.27 ERA.
 As manager, he again led Almendares to championships in 1939/40, 1941/42, and 1942/43, led Cienfuegos to a championship in 1945/46, and returned to Almendares for his final championship in 1946/47.
 He continued to manage for various teams until 1955/56.

 Luque's career Cuban League pitching record was 106–71.
 Luque is the all-time Cuban League leader in years pitching with 22, ranking second behind Martín Dihigo in wins with 106, and seventh in winning percentage with .599.

+Legacy

 Luque is mentioned in Ernest Hemingway's 1952 novel The Old Man and the Sea, when Hemingway writes "Who is the greatest manager, really, Luque or Mike Gonzalez?."

-Luque died July 3, 1957 and is buried at Colon Cemetery, Havana.
+Luque died July 3, 1957, and is buried at Colon Cemetery, Havana.